-Restore the relationship between victims and abusers as an option in cooperation with the prosecutor; and, if it is in the victim’s best interests.
+Restore the relationship between victims and abusers as an option in cooperation with the prosecutor; and, if it is in the victim’s best interest.

-Provide emergency shelter services for up to six abused elder women who are in dire need of having a safe place to reside for up to three months.
+Provide emergency sheltering services for abused elders who are in dire need of having a safe place to reside for up to at least three months.

-Staff EASI’s STAR facility with one executive director, twenty-four hour shelter care staff, one secretary/bookkeeper, one victim advocate, and one victim case manager for full-time employment for at least three years.
+Operate with a staff of one executive director, twenty-four-hour sheltering care staff, one secretary/bookkeeper, one victim advocate, and one victim case manager for full-time employment for at least three years.
 Staff size would be adjusted based on need.

-Operate a shelter and supporting administrative activities with one office containing desks, telephones, computers, a printer, a copy machine, filing cabinets, internet service, one liquid-screen television and office supplies for three years.
+Operate sheltering locations and supporting administrative activities with one central office containing desks, telephones, computers, a printer, a copy machine, filing cabinets, internet service, one liquid-screen television, and office supplies for at least three years.

-Serve as many victims per year with shelter and case management services to help these victims cope with the conflict that resulted in their victimization and the emergency that brought them to EASI’s facility.
+Serve as many victims per year with sheltering and case management services to help these victims cope with the conflict that resulted in their victimization and the emergency that brought them to EASI’s attention.

-Provide a 40 hour basic training course for all new volunteers and staff to become fully familiar with elder functioning, elder abuse issues, and elder victim assistance resources, and social work case management.
+Provide a biannual 40-hour basic training course required for all new volunteers and staff to become fully familiar with elder functioning, elder abuse issues, elder victim assistance resources, and social work case management.

-Provide on-going training for all volunteers and paid staff to ensure their competent practice.
+Provide ongoing OJT training for all volunteers and paid staff to ensure their continuing competent practices.

-Conduct annual evaluations of all staff, Board members/activities, and services provided by EASI.
+Conduct annual evaluations of all EASI staff, volunteers, board members/activities, and services provided.

-Conduct annual audit of EASI’s service provision and fiscal operations using an outside auditor.
+Conduct an annual audit of EASI’s services and fiscal operations using an outside auditor.

-Provide educational information regarding elder abuse, needs for services, and EASI’s services to professionals and the broader community.
+Provide educational information regarding elder abuse, needs for services, and EASI’s services to the community and its professionals.

-EASI completed a comprehensive feasibility study of the Fresno and Madera region in 2010 to assess the target population.
+EASI completed a comprehensive feasibility study of the Fresno and Madera Counties in 2010 to assess the target population.
 It included a survey of elders, assessments by experts in the field, and local demographic statistics.
-Some of the study’s findings were that the Fresno area is one of the most culturally diverse in the nation, with more than 70 ethnicities and 105 languages spoken.
+Some of the study’s findings were that the Fresno/Madera area is one of the most culturally diverse in the nation, with more than 70 ethnic groups and 105 languages spoken.
 It is anticipated that over the next twenty years there will be a significant increase and diversification of the elder population (Central California Institute for Healthy Aging, 2008).
-Out of the 58 counties in California, Fresno County ranks eighth, among those having the highest percentage of elders living below the national poverty level in 2006 (Federal Interagency Forum on Aging Related Statistics, 2006).
+Out of the 58 counties in California surveyed, Fresno County ranked eighth, among those having the highest percentage of elders living below the national poverty level in 2006 (Federal Inter-agency Forum on Aging-Related Statistics, 2006).

-Approximately 120 cases related to elder abuse are referred to Adult Protective Services agencies in Fresno and Madera Counties annually.
+In 2010 approximately 120 cases related to elder abuse were referred to Adult Protective Services agencies in Fresno and Madera Counties annually.
 Among those, female clients accounted for 63% and one-fifth of them lived alone.
 Male clients made up 37% of this population.
-Psychological and mental abuse account for 31% of cases investigated and physical abuse accounts for 21%.
-A local survey of elders indicated, with significance, that elder victims are more likely to feel vulnerable and believe they deserve to be treated with more respect.
+Psychological and mental abuse accounted for 31% of cases investigated and physical abuse accounted for 21%.
+A local survey of elders indicated, with significance, that elder victims were more likely to "feel vulnerable" and believe they "deserved to be treated with more respect."

-At the initial phase of operation, given the limited resources and the priority of needs based on our feasibility study, this proposed shelter project will accept only abused woman age 65 and older, who live in the Fresno and Madera area.
+At the initial phase of our proposed operation, given the limited resources and the priority of needs based on our feasibility study, this proposal for sheltering will accept only abused elders age 65 and older, who are residents in the Fresno and Madera counties.
 However, based on population projections, we envision the demand for EASI’s services will expand.
-We anticipate the need for additional resources to provide shelter and support services for more women, male victims and other specialized populations (e.g., abused elder victims with dementia or other medical needs).
+We anticipate the need for additional resources to provide sheltering and support services for other specialized at risk elder populations (e.g., abused, homeless, and those with dementia or other medical needs).

-EASI’s clients will be persons who self-refer, or are referred by mandated local public agencies such as: victim assistance centers, Adult Protective Service agencies, law enforcement agencies, social service providers, elder service providers, health care providers, hospitals, and homeless and domestic violence shelters in the Fresno and Madera area.
+EASI’s clients will be persons who self-refer or are referred by mandated local public agencies such as: victim assistance centers, Adult Protective Service agencies, law enforcement agencies, social service providers, elder service providers, health care providers, hospitals, and homeless and domestic violence shelters in the Fresno and Madera counties.